TheInkedEngineer/theinkedengineer.com/articles/3-weeks-later-i-quit.md

 That is why exactly, 3 weeks after starting my new job I quit.

 Let me tell you a quick fact about consultancy in general in Italy.
 The code is trash more often than not.
 No tests.
 No comments.
 No proper architecture.
 And most importantly, NO CODE REVIEW.
-I’ll talk about these problem in a whole different article.
+I’ll talk about these problems in a whole different article.
 Bottom line is, I wanted to bring that culture to consultancy.

 ## Why I got the job